-Mahatma Gandhi stood for social equality, harmony: Mohan Bhagwat
+Mahatma Gandhi visited RSS shakha in 1947, applauded RSS workers’ discipline: Mohan Bhagwat

+Gandhi pitched for “reorganisation of Bharat” based on self reliance, he said adding that the Father of the Nation firmly stood for social equality and harmony, translated his vision into action and had set an example for all through his life.

+“We must perceive, understand and manifest it in our life.
+On account of this, even those who had minor differences of opinion with him also viewed with reverence,” he said while appealing to people to take a pledge to emulate Gandhi’s sacred, dedicated and transparent life and India-based life vision.

-Remembering Mahatma Gandhi on his 150th birth anniversary, Rashtriya Swayamsevak Sangh chief Mohan Bhagwat on Wednesday said that Mahatma Gandhi stood for social equality and harmony and translated his vision into action.
+Remembering Mahatma Gandhi on his 150th birth anniversary, Bhagwat also said that Mahatma Gandhi stood for social equality and harmony and translated his vision into action.
 Follow LIVE updates

 ” Gandhi Ji set an example all through his life and we must perceive, understand and manifest it in our life,” said Bhagwat.